synonymdev/slashtags/packages/sdk/README.md

 - `name` Create a Slashtag with a name. see how the keyPairs are derived from that name and the SDK `primaryKey` [here](../../specs/slashtags-key-derivation.md)
 - `key` Create a remote Slashtag with a key.
 - `url` Create a remote Slashtag with a [SlashURL](../slashtag/README.md#slashurl).

+If neither `options`, `options.name`, `options.key`, nor `options.url` were provided it will return a default slashtag where the name used for derivation is an empty Buffer (no name).

 #### `await sdk.close()`